huaminghuangtw/Evergreen-Notes/Permanent-Notes/Decision Making.md

 	* If you have a choice between entering two rooms, choose the room where you're more likely to be the dumbest/weakest one in the room.
 	* Once you're in the room, talk less and listen more.
 	* Bad for your ego—great for your growth.
-	* Related: You don’t have to be the loudest in the room.
+	* Related: You don't have to be the loudest in the room.
 Just be the one everyone listens to when it goes quiet.
 * The Arena Razor
 	* When faced with two paths, choose the path that puts you in the arena.
 	* It's easy to throw rocks from the sidelines.
 It's scary and lonely in the arena—but it's where growth happens.